NevsDev/turbojpeg/README.md

 Turbo-Jpeg
 ==========
-During the compilation time the program is linked with turbojpeg You don't need any compilation flags.
+During the compilation time the program is linked with turbojpeg.
+You don't need any compilation flags.
 Currently supported:
 - Linux